 The Sonoma State Star is SSU's award winning student newspaper.
 Published weekly in print and online covering news of the day, student life, sports, arts, entertainment as well as editorial and opinion pieces to keep you informed of current events on campus, in the community and beyond.

 Center for Performing Arts

 The Center for Performing Arts offers valuable and rewarding opportunities for serious, motivated students to develop their artistry in a stimulating and congenial environment at a campus located in a beautiful and culturally rich area.
-The faculty aim is to develop artists and educators who are vitally engaged with each other and the world through the performing arts.
-The Center includes the department of music,theatre arts and the dance department.
+The faculty aim to develop artists and educators who are vitally engaged with each other and the world through the performing arts.
+The center includes the Department of Music and the Departmentof Theatre Arts and Dance.